Rays - Yankees Prediction, Odds, Pick, How To Watch

-It is an AL East Battle as the New York Yankees host the Tampa Bay Rays.
+The New York Yankees look to avoid the sweep as they play the Tampa Bay Rays.
 It is now time to continue our MLB odds series with a Rays-Yankees prediction, pick, and how-to-watch.

-The Yankees walk into this game after losing two of three to the Orioles and being embarrassed in their last game.
-The Orioles scored seven runs in the first inning off of Luis Severino.
-To make matters worse, the Yankees proceeded to strike out 18 times in the game, in one of their worst performances of the year.
-With the loss, the Yankees dropped to 55-50 on the season, sitting in last place in the division and nine games out of first.
-Meanwhile, they are 3.5 games back of the Astros in the wild-card race, with the Red Sox in between them and the Astros.
+The Yankees continue to struggle at the plate.
+After striking out 18 times on Sunday night against the Orioles, the offense has managed to score just three runs in two games with the Rays.
+On Monday, the Yankees had just three hits, with a solo home run by Jake Bauers in the loss.
+The Rays pitched around Aaron Judge in the game, as he went 0-1 with three walks.
+In game two, the Rays went right after Judge, as he went 1-4 at the plate, and did not drive in a run.
+They managed to get seven hits in the game though, but only. scored twice as they fell for the second straight night.

-Meanwhile, the Rays took two of three from the Astros over the weekend, but still have won just four of their last ten games.
-They are 64-44 on the year but that places them 1.5 games back of the Orioles in the division.
-Still, they have the top wild-card spot, four games ahead of the next wild-card team, the Toronto Blue Jays.
-It has been a little bit of a disappointing second half of the season so far for the Rays.
-They are just 6-9 since the All-Star break.
+With the two wins, the Rays are now 66-44 on the season and are 1.5 games behind the Orioles for the division lead.
+Still, they have a firm grasp on a wild card spot, something that is slipping away from the Yankees.
+After staying pat at the trade deadline, the Yankees are now 55-52 on the season.
+That places them 11 games out in the division race, and also 3.5 games behind the Blue Jays for the last wild card spot.

 Here are the Yankees-Rays MLB odds, courtesy of FanDuel.